mcamarareis/Coccolithophores_microbiomes/README.md

-This repository gathers all the scripts for analysis of E. huxleyi microbiome from raw dereplicated reads, to the final ASV table
+This repository gathers all the scripts for analysis of E. huxleyi microbiome from raw dereplicated reads, to the final ASV table and statistical analysis

 # steps_analysis.pdf
 Workflow indicating the steps of the analysis performed